onweru/hugo-swift-theme/README.md

 ## Swift Theme
 This theme is designed for blogging purposes.
-That said, it's extendable for other use cases.
+Feel free to extend it for other use cases though.

 ![Hugo Swift Theme](https://github.com/onweru/hugo-swift-theme/blob/master/images/screenshot.png)